revoltchat/rfcs/rfcs/rfc-0000-pronouns.md

 # Summary

-This change has two parts, creating a pronoun system for core/db and related data structures and delta, and moving the DisplayName field into `UserProfile` (by request of TempTrash).
+This change creates a pronoun field for revolt's backend.

 # Motivation